 This FT map illustrates just how packed things are at the Persian Gulf’s bottleneck.
 The designers wisely chose to allow viewers to select which layers of information they wanted to see, and also provided useful related information as popups.

 Here is the map with all layers turned on – which obviously would have been a disaster without the interactive filtering.

-note: access to some FT features require a subscription.
+(note: some FT features require a subscription to view)

 An addictive collection of beautiful charts, graphs, maps, and interactive data visualization toys -- on topics from around the world.